liqd/adhocracy3/docs/source/api/deletion.rst

   its value is *hidden*, resources will be found regardless of the value of their *hidden* flag, but only if they are not *deleted.* Only managers can do this.
 If its value is *all*, all resources will be found.
 Only managers can do this.
-If a non-manager search with *show=hidden|all*, the backend responds with an error.
+If a non-manager searches with *show=hidden|all*, the backend responds with an error.
 * If the frontend attempts to retrieve a *deleted* or *hidden* resource via GET, the backend normally responds with HTTP status code *410 Gone*.
-By frontend can override this by adding the parameter *show=deleted|hidden|all* to the GET request, just as in search queries.
+The frontend can override this by adding the parameter *show=deleted|hidden|all* to the GET request, just as in search queries.
-  The same restriction apply, i.e. anybody can specify *show=deleted* (and then retrieve the resource if it was merely deleted), but only managers can specify *show=hidden|all* (and then retrieve the resource if it was hidden).
+  The same restriction apples, i.e. anybody can specify *show=deleted* (and then retrieve the resource if it was merely deleted), but only managers can specify *show=hidden|all* (and then retrieve the resource if it was hidden).
 * FIXME Should the *410 Gone* response have a JSON body explaining the
-  reason: `{ 'reason': 'deleted|hidden|both' }` ? `
+  reason: `{ 'reason': 'deleted|hidden|both' }` ?
-* *Deleted* or *hidden* resource may still by referenced from other resources.
-If the frontend follows by such a references it must therefore be proposed to encounter *410 Gone* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Commented deleted").
+* *Deleted* or *hidden* resources may still by referenced from other resources.
+If the frontend follows such references it must therefore be proposed to encounter *410 Gone* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
 * *Deleted* and *hidden* resources will *normally* not be shown in backreferences, which are calculated on demand.
 However, due to caching, they may still show up, so the frontend should be prepared to deal with